 Not all of these issues can be tackled with technology, some of them require face-to-face conversations with other human beings and even restructuring of workflows and teams.

 When it comes to technology though, I’d be remiss if I didn’t mention our attempt to cure the epidemic and help address the micro-trends that organizations are facing with RapidMiner 9.4.
 This new release offers:

 - Democratization of the labor-intensive tasks of data science to close the skills gap

 - Streamlined communications and improved explainability of models

 - A new way to make model deployment and management easy for any user

 - A reduced need for DevOps and technical experts

-Learn more about the latest version of our market-leading platform here.
+Learn more about the latest version of our market-leading data science platform.